-Menu item Action Notes Remote URL Enter the URL of the remote endpoint for MiVoice Business.
-The URL can be entered as IP address (IPv4/IPv6), as domain (FQDN or domain name) or as Logical-Endpoint-ID.
+Menu item Action Notes Example Remote URL Enter the IP of the remote endpoint for MiVoice Business.
+The URL can be enter ed as IP address (IPv4/I Pv6), as domain (FQDN or domain name) or as Logical-Endpoint-ID.
+192.168.10.100, as shown in Figure 1, in Deployment Scenarios on page 5.
+Remote port Enter the remote port for communication between MiVB and Microsoft Teams.

-Menu item Action Notes Remote port Enter the remote port for communication between MiVB and Microsoft Teams.
-Remote transport From the drop-down list, select the information you provided in the SIP Peer Transport field in the Network Elements form from within the MiVoice Business system.
+Menu item Action Notes Example Remote transport From the drop- down list, select the information you provided in the SIP Peer Transport field in the Network Elements form from within the MiVoice Business system.